Wittedsiren/SparkX/SparkX/ReadMe.md

 # Input Engine
 SparkX contains its own highy customizable input engine.
 Similair to the one used in Unity
+## Keyboard Functions
+These are sets of fucntions that link to the users keyboard
 ### Detecting a key stroke
 ```JavaScript
 if (Input.Keyboard.GetKeyState('a')){